-TCL&P will provide single and three phase direct connect meter bases and CT/termination cans for Customer installation.
+TCL&P may provide single and three phase direct connect meter bases and CT/termination cans for permanent Customer installation if stock is available.
 After applying for service and speaking with the TCL&P Designer, Customers or their contractors may pick up metering equipment at the TCL&P offices located at 1131 Hastings Street.
 Upon receipt of the equipment, the installation, ownership, and maintenance of the metering equipment becomes the responsibility of the property owner.